C221213-Maisha/C221213-Maisha/README.md

 - *KNOW-NET: A Knowledge-Aware Cross-Attention Network with NER for Fake News Classification* - IEEE QPAIN 2026.
 0.9855 F1-score and accuracy on the Kaggle Fake News dataset, a 1.41% absolute improvement over DEAP-FAKED (p < 0.0001), with real-time inference at 15 ms/sample.
 [DOI](https://doi.org/10.1109/QPAIN69676.2026.11546260)
 - *OFA-Seis: Optimized Fusion Attention with Physics-Guided Multi-Task Learning for High-Resolution and Explainable Seismic Inversion* - Oral presentation, Scholars' Convergence: Research & Innovation Summit 2026, CUSS, University of Chittagong.

+**Research Mentoring**
+Mentored 15+ teams on fundamentals of research and academic writing.

 ### Experience

 **AI Technical Lead (Project-Based), Contradox** - Oct 2025 to present